 Q: What if I try it out and don't like it?

-A: I have a 14-day trial policy.
+A: I have a 14-day trial policy*.
 If you get the cello, and it just doesn't work for you for whatever reason, just send it back to me.
-(International destinations are excluded from trial periods) You will have to pay for shipping, but I will either refund your money, or if there is another cello that you want, apply the money to that.
+(You will have to pay for shipping.)
+I will either refund your original payment, or if there is another cello that you want, apply the money to that.
 If it comes to this, we will be talking and will decide together the best course of action.
 More than anything, I want you to be completely satisfied with your cello.
 See my

 Q: I have a cello that I like, but it doesn't sound very good.
 Can you help me with that?

 A: Possibly.
 Depending on where you live, what needs to be done, and whether you are willing to ship it.
 I typically work on cellos that can be hand delivered by their owners to my shop in Santa Barbara, CA. However, I may consider doing work on cellos shipped to me.
 We will have to discuss your specific cello to make a decision together.